amadeus4dev/developer-guides/docs/sdks/node-sdk.md

 ```

 ## Initialization

-The client can be initialized directly.
+The client can be initialized directly as below.
+Your credentials `client Id` and `Client Secret` can be found on the [Amadeus dashboard](https://developers.amadeus.com/my-apps).

 ```js
 // Initialize using parameters